fredMilloh/FightersClashes/README.md

 Added a new target "Unit Testing Bundle", for unit tests.

 Game :
-- each player chooses a name for his team
+- each player chooses a name
 - each player builds his team of 3 fighters
-- each player chooses a style of fighter, a weapon, and gives a name to each fighter
+- each player chooses a fighter and gives a different name to each fighter

 Fighter :
-- the first player chooses a fighter from his team
+- the first player chooses a attacker from his team
-- then an opponent in the opposite team
+- then an adversary in the opposite team
 - he chooses the fight or give life points to his fighter
-- the power of the weapon hurts the opponent (less life points)
+- the power of the weapon hurts the adversary (less life points)
 - It's player 2's turn to choose a fighter, etc..
 - Randomly a change of weapon can be proposed to the combatant playing his turn